Rouselos/responsive-content/README.md

 The query parameters passed by each Ajax request are:
 ```
 _rescon            // Indicates that a HTML fragment should be served.
+_rescon_reload     // Equals 1 when the request is a 'same page' reload, i.e. screen width exceeds the lowest (non-zero) breakpoint.
 _rescon_width      // The lower breakpoint of the window width, from a set of width breakpoints.
 Integer.
 _rescon_touch      // The device has touch/swipe capability. true|false
 _rescon_pixelratio // 1 for normal screen.
 2 for some iPads etc. Probably an integer...